How to Play 9 Ball Pool: Complete Rules & Winning Strategies

 2. The Push Out: Advanced Strategy

-- Force opponent to play safe or give it back to you
+Defensive Push Out: Hide the cue ball completely.
+Leave opponent hooked with no direct path.
+Force opponent to play safe or give it back to you.

 3. Pattern Play in 9 Ball